-Economic ties with neighbouring China are extensive.
-China has extended credits and has helped to build roads, tunnels and power infrastructure.
+Tajikistan is also expanding its ties with China: Beijing has extended credits and has helped to build roads, tunnels and power infrastructure.
 Chinese firms are investing in oil and gas exploration and in gold mining.

 Emomali Rahmon, a former cotton farm boss, was elected to president in 1994.
 He was re-elected in 1999 for a seven-year term - and won a third term in 2006, in an election international observers decried as neither free nor fair.
 He secured a fourth term in 2013.

 Rakhmon played a vital role in Tajikistan's civil war, helping the pro-Communist effort to remove Islamist rebels from Dushanbe in the early 1990s.

 After years of civil war and violence, some stability returned to Tajikistan.
 The president has a firm grip on power, but the country remains poor and underdeveloped.

 The media environment has become less free in recent years, with the authorities obstructing critical reporting.

 Websites and social media have been routinely blocked.
 Opposition websites operate from abroad.

 Television is the most popular medium.
 The state broadcaster is the main player in the sector.